Wenzel/cmake_template_cpp/README.md

 run `./configure.sh -b` to change the build type (`Debug` | `Release`)

-run `./configure.sh -s` to change the sanitizer (none `address` | `thread` | `memory` | `undefined`)
+run `./configure.sh -s` to change the sanitizer (none `address` | `thread` | `memory` | `undefined`) Your compiler must be up to date to use this feature !

 Default Targets Available
 -------------------------